 - Volunteer with organizations that could use your skills.
 You will gain valuable experience and have more related content for your resume, essays, and interviews.

 - Network with friends and colleagues and ask to work on a temporary project with their company.
-If any of your friends own start-ups, you could offer your time and skills at a reduced rate or at no expense to the company.
+If any of your friends own start-ups, you could offer your time and skills at a reduced rate or at no expense.

 - If you would like to start your own company, consider using this time to write a business plan for it.